awlondon/DRAGON-FALL/Dragon Mechanics/evolutionary-arc.md

 # Evolutionary Arc of Dragons

 Below is a 300‑million‑year, plasticity‑first evolutionary arc for subterranean, oviparous synapsids that become the dragons of this world.
-The through‑line is the same mechanism you asked about: incubation‑driven epigenetic plasticity (temperature, humidity, O₂/CO₂, and thermal pulses during narrow windows) → consistent selection on the induced morphs → genetic accommodation/assimilation (traits become encoded and canalized).
+The through‑line: incubation‑driven epigenetic plasticity (temperature, humidity, O₂/CO₂, and thermal pulses during narrow windows) → consistent selection on the induced morphs → genetic accommodation/assimilation (traits become encoded and canalized).
 Mass extinctions and climate swings act as filters and accelerants.

 ## Mechanism in one line